groboclown/builder.dart/doc/custom.md

-Though the builder.dart build system provides several build tools to get you started in creating the correct automated build for your needs, these won't cover every situtation, and you may find that you need to create a new build tool.
+Though the builder.dart build system provides several build tools to get you started in creating the correct automated build for your needs, these won't cover every situation, and you may find that you need to create a new build tool.

 Define the Class and Constructor
 --------------------------------

 You can create new custom build tools by followings a simple patern.
-First, create a class that extends [BuildTool]:
+First, create a class that extends `BuildTool`:

     library mylib.build